Rouzbeh Cheshmi

-Rouzbeh Cheshmi (روزبه چشمی; born 24 June 1993) is an Iranian professional footballer who plays as a defensive midfielder or a centre-back for Esteghlal FC in the Persian Gulf League League and the Iran national football team.
+Roozbeh Cheshmi (Note: روزبه چشمی) (born 24 July 1993) is an Iranian professional footballer who plays as a defensive midfielder or a centre-back for Esteghlal in the Persian Gulf Pro League and the Iran national team.

 Early life

-Cheshmi was born in Tehran to a family originally from Chesham in Sabzevar.
+Roozbeh Cheshmi was born in Tehran to a family originally from Chesham in Sabzevar.

 Club career

 Early career

 Cheshmi began his career with Paykan, before moving to Persepolis in 2008.
 In 2011, he was loaned to Moghavemat Tehran to complete his mandatory military service.
 In 2013, Cheshmi handed a transfer request after Ali Daei asked him to have a trial with Persepolis' senior team and moved to Saba Qom.
 In his first season with Saba, Cheshmi made 25 appearances and scored one goal.

 Esteghlal

 Cheshmi signed a two-year deal with Esteghlal on 30 June 2015.
 He later revealed that he down offers from a Bundesliga club to join Esteghlal.
 Upon his arrival, he chose to wear number 4 which was previously worn by Amir Hossein Sadeghi.

 Cheshmi (left) playing against Pars Jonoubi Jam in 2017.

 Cheshmi made his debut for Esteghlal on 30 July 2015 against Siah Jamegan.
 On 3 March 2015, he torn his Cruciate ligament in a match against Padideh which caused him to miss the rest of the season.
 It was also reported that he will miss the first half of 2016–17 season and the team coach Alireza Mansourian decided to exclude his name from Esteghlal's list for the first half of the season and was reported that he would return to the squad in January.
 On 29 June 2016, he signed a 3-year contract extension with Esteghlal.
 He returned to training on 30 December 2016.
 However, due to the club's transfer ban which did not allow it to register any new players, Esteghlal could not include his name in their squad for the rest of season and meant that he would not be able to play for Esteghlal until the end of the season.

 Cheshmi scored his first goal for the club against Zob Ahan in a 1–1 draw on 20 September 2017.
 On 13 February 2018, Cheshmi made his AFC Champions League debut in a 2–2 group stage draw with Qatari club Al-Rayyan.